This is the last week of the church school program my kids attended this year, and so we’ve been busy making homemade teacher appreciation cards.

-After using a paintbrush to thoroughly coat her hand in green paint, my daughter had fun making the flower stems for her card.
+Use a paintbrush to thoroughly coat your child’s hand in green paint to make the flower stems for the card.

-A simple construction paper flower pot finished the card.
+A simple construction paper flower pot finishes the card.

-She added the words “Thanks for helping me grow!” to the flower pot, perfect for a teacher appreciation card or a cute homemade Mother’s Day card.
+Add the words “Thanks for helping me grow!” to the flower pot to complete your teacher appreciation card.
+(It would also make a cute homemade Mother’s Day card.)

 Cards from students, especially homemade cards, are one of the mementos teachers tend to keep year after year.
-(I know I still have all of mine from my years in the classroom.)
+(I still have all of mine from my years in the classroom.)

 You will also like: